Hamed-Aghapanah/ECG_LLM/README.md

 ### Dataset
 Downloading the Dataset
 To download the dataset, follow these steps:

-Visit the PTB Diagnostic ECG Database page on PhysioNet.
+Visit the PTB Diagnostic ECG Database page on PhysioNet [PTB Diagnostic ECG Database](https://physionet.org/content/ptbdb/1.0.0/ "PTB Diagnostic ECG Database").

 Click the Download ZIP button to download the entire dataset as a compressed file.